bobf/web_fetch/README.md

 response.request # The original request, provided as a `WebFetch::Request` object
 ```

-Note that `WebFech::Promise#fetch` will block until the response is complete by default.
+Note that `WebFetch::Promise#fetch` will block until the response is complete by default.
 If you want to continue executing other code if the response is not ready (e.g. to see if any other responses are ready), you can pass `wait: false`

 ``` ruby
 response = promises.first.fetch(wait: false)